Sign up for our free newsletter and get more of Development Asia delivered to your inbox.

 Arturo Martinez, Jr.

-Statistician, Economic Research and Regional Cooperation Department, Asian Development Bank
+Statistician, Economic Research and Development Impact Department, Asian Development Bank

 Art Martinez works on Sustainable Development Goals indicator compilation, particularly poverty statistics and big data analytics.
 Prior to joining ADB, he was a research fellow at the University of Queensland where he also got his doctorate in Social Statistics.